teddy-ambona/kind-e2e/kind-e2e.md

     > time bound
     > object bound

+ > explain what each file is doing (below file tree)
+ > port forwarding will stop if you change the cluster, you need to start forwarding again for the app to work.
  > Ingress isolation? maybe too much for this demo since there will be only 2 apps
  > use persistent volume and pvc? should add a note saying that for production use we shouldn't save data on the node itself.
     > or storage class? overkill for this demo